GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

    ![publish-api](./image/publish-api/publish-api.jpg)
 3. Enter **Virtual Host** and click **Publish**.

    !> **Note:** To publish this API in a testing or Sandbox environment for non-government developers, you can enter the following URL in the Virtual Host field: **sandbox.api.gov.sg**.
-Follow the steps to [making your Sandbox API discoverable](/docs/publisher/making-api-discoverable.md).
+Next, you can follow the steps on [making your Sandbox API discoverable](/docs/publisher/making-api-discoverable.md).

 4. Published API will be able to access via https://{virtual-host}/{prefix-path}/{method-path}.